panacloud-modern-global-apps/fullstack-dapps/README.md

-# Learn to Develop Full Stack Dapps using TypeScript, Next.js, Solidity, and Ethers
+# Learn to Develop Full Stack Dapps using TypeScript, Next.js, Solidity, and Ethers in Baby Steps